- Assistant Professor

 |W2014 - EDUC 465 - Field Experience II|

-Dr. Lowan-Trudeau is a Métis scholar and educator originally from Calgary who was happy to return to join the Faculty of Education in 2013.
+Dr. Lowan-Trudeau is a Métis scholar and educator originally from Calgary who was happy to return to join the Werklund School of Education in 2013.
 Childhood journeys on the lakes, rivers, trails, mountains, coastal waters and beaches of the West, exposure to cultural teachings, and family stories inspired him to pursue a career as a land-based science and environmental educator.
 Over the past fifteen years, Dr. Lowan-Trudeau has combined academic study with professional practice and travel across Canada and around the world.
-Most recently, he was an assistant professor of Indigenous environmental studies in the Department of First Nations Studies at the University of Northern British Columbia where he maintains adjunct status.
+Most recently, he was an assistant professor of Indigenous environmental studies in the Department of First Nations Studies at the University of Northern British Columbia.
 Dr. Lowan-Trudeau has also lectured in the Faculty of Education at Lakehead University and worked with learners of all ages through a wide range of educational organizations.

 Dr. Lowan-Trudeau’s research and teaching interests include land-based education; Indigenous science and environmental education; traditional ecological knowledge and philosophy; community and environmental planning; the relationship between pedagogy and activism; Métis languages, histories, and cultures; Japanese ecological knowledge and philosophy; métissage; and interpretive and Indigenous research methodologies.

 University of Calgary

 BEd (1st Class) Outdoor, Ecological, and Experiential Education